SACGF/shariant_docs/docs/integration/api/classification_post.md

 ### Formats

 `key : null` This completely blanks out any value associated with the key.
-Value, note, immutability will all be reset.
+Value, note, explain will be blanked.
-`key : value` This will set the value for a key as well as wiping any note.
 Web form immutability will be set unless otherwise configured.

+`key : <value>` This will set the value for a key as well as wiping any note.
+Web form immutability will be set unless otherwise configured.

-`key : { “value”: "<value>", “note”: "<note>" }` If only value or note are provided, this will merge with existing data. e.g. only providing value will leave any existing note untouched.
+`key : { "value": "<value>", “note”: "<note>", "explain": "<explain>" }` If only a subset of value, note or explain are provided, this will merge with existing data. e.g. only providing value will leave any existing note and explain untouched.
 Immutability will be set.

 The preferred method is `key: {“value”: x}` (with note only if your curation system can send notes).
-For records that don’t have values for certain keys that you would normally sync, provide `key: {“value”: null}` instead of omitting the entry all together.
+For records that don’t have values for certain keys that you would normally sync, provide `key: null` instead of omitting the entry all together.
 This is so immutability is set appropriately.

 ### Values

-The individual entries valid for values will depend on the associated key types, e.g. "BP4" accepts "NM", "BS", "BP", <etc>, true "variant_type" accepts "indel", "splice_site" etc "mode_of_inheritance" accepts ["autosomal_dominant","other"] or "autosomal_dominant, other" See the Evidence Key Type page for more details.
+The individual entries valid for values will depend on the associated key types, e.g. "BP4" accepts "NM", "BS", "BP", <etc>, true

+"variant_type" accepts "indel", "splice_site" etc

+"mode_of_inheritance" accepts ["autosomal_dominant","other"] or "autosomal_dominant, other"

+See the [Evidence Key Types](types.md) page for more details.

 ## Sharing
 You can provide a publish flag in a POST.
 If create/patch/overwrite/upsert is provided, the publish will relate to the record as it is after applying that change.